Supporting Survivors by Supporting Staff

 The Woman Abuse Council of Toronto is happy to announce that the 2012 Supporting Survivors by Supporting Staff two-day training conference for front line workers in the violence against women (vaw) sector is over and was a huge success.
 We are thrilled with the positive feedback that we are receiving and look forward to bringing you many more great events in the near future.

-Stuart Knight, who is not your typical VAW speaker!
+The conference opened up with Stuart Knight, who is not your typical VAW speaker!
 Stuart’s energy and enthusiasm lit up the room and he had us all laughing throughout the morning.
 His speech set the tone for the remainder of the conference as attendees attempted to use the skills they learned on how to engage in meaningful conversations.

 Dr. Lori Haskell was the keynote speaker on Day two and she enlightened us with information on the research she has been doing on the trauma, re-victimization, sexual abuse and sexual violence in relation to psychological development.
 As a result of being informative and entertaining, both of our keynote speakers received standing ovations.